F.I.R No. 339/07/06

 F.I.R No. 339/07/06 is a 2021 Indian Bengali-language crime thriller film written and directed by Joydip Mukherjee.
 The film stars Ankush Hazra, Ritabhari Chakraborty, Bonny Sengupta, Falaque Rashid Roy and Shantilal Mukherjee in the lead roles.
 The film was released on 10 October 2021 coinciding with the Puja holidays.
 The film premiered on ZEE5 on 22 October 2021, 12 days after the release.

 Plot

-Lalbazar crime branch assigned Abhrajit Dutta to solve a series of murder mystery in Raghunathpur village, Birbhum district.
-Abhrajit realises that local police officials are also involves with crimes.
-A gangster Mishra uses young bloods for his illegal business like smugling, immoral trafficking and extortion.
-Abhrajit befriended with doctor Esha and sub inspector Naren.
+Lalbazar crime branch assigned Abhrajit Dutta to solve a series of murder mysteries in Raghunathpur village, Birbhum district.
+Abhrajit realises that local police officials are also involved in crimes.
+A gangster Mishra uses young bloods for his illegal business like smuggling, immoral trafficking and extortion.
+Abhrajit befriended doctor Esha and sub inspector Naren.
 He decides not to leave the village without solving the murder case.